 Car owner turned owner/driver Jay Stuart drove his #66 Late Model to his first track championship as a driver and second as car owner.
-Stuart also led the division in wins with 5 – the most for any driver overall during the season – en route to the championship title almost 300 points better than Late Model runner-up Tom Fox.
+Stuart also led the division in wins with 6 en route to the championship title almost 300 points better than Late Model runner-up Tom Fox.
 However, Stuart was very vocal about his opinions of the track officials, calling them out to the media at season’s end for what he perceived as favoritism to Phil Rondeau.
 Gary Limitone won the Race of Champions qualifier in August.

 Phil Rondeau won 4 times in the Late Models and scored his first career SK win on June 30th.
 “Farmer” Phil’s status as one of nation’s premier short track Late Model competitors was featured in cover story feature for Stock Car Racing magazine.
 Midget standout Johnny Coy took part in an on-track ceremony in which he presented Rondeau with a framed memento commemorating the national recognition.

 There were 15 different winners alone in Strictly Stocks, including 3-time winners John Williams Jr and Allan Wohlstrom.
-Allan's 3 gave him 13 for his career – the most since the division's rebirth in 1988.
+Allan's 3 gave him 12 for his career – the most in the division's history to date.
 2-time winner David Blain won the track championship by 55 points over Williams Jr. He clinched the title after the last points race, which he won, when John Williams Jr (who seemingly finishing 5th in the race) was disqualified during post-race technical inspection for an illegal manifold.
 The DQ cost Williams the championship as he had an otherwise insurmountable lead over Blain.

 The NEMA Midgets returned to the Speedbowl in 1990.
 Their 25-lap event on June 2nd was won by Drew Fornoro.
 The Pro-4 Modifieds (formerly the NE Mini Modifieds) made two visits with Sam Stern and Joe Lemay taking down the wins.

 The enduro division was expanded as a second division was created for 4-cylinder cars.
 The smaller division ran 4 events in their inaugural year: 3 in the summer and 1 in November.
 Eventual 3-time track champion Bruce Thomas won the division’s first 2 events at the Speedbowl.